 Castle Categories: B&B Castle Hotels, Family Friendly Castle Stays, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle Hotels & Manor House Hotels - Cotswolds (2023), Best Castle Stays in England in 2023, and Best Castle Stays in South West England (2023)

 Most Famous Guests: King Henry VIII & Anne Boleyn.

-Note: The hotel is listed in the family friendly category but unfortunately only children above the age of 8 are welcome to stay!
+Note: The hotel is listed in the family friendly category though only children above the age of 8 can be accommodated!

 Near to the city of Bristol, the South Gloucestershire Cotswolds are among England’s most beautiful rural areas, with rolling green hills and some charming villages and towns.
 Thornbury is one such town at the edge of the Cotswolds which, though having a population of about 12,000 and a busy high street with quite a few shops, restaurants and pubs, has something of a quaint, village like feel.

 It has plenty of history too; the Domesday Book noted it as “Turneberie” a manor settlement of 103 people belonging to William the Conqueror‘s wife (and the the mother of William II and Henry I), Matilda of Flanders, and it is the site (right beside Thornbury Castle in fact) of the still standing Church of St.Mary the Virgin a now Anglican church which was built in the later Norman period, 1340 to be exact.

 Work was commissioned for the current building in 1511 by 3rd Duke of Buckingham, Edward Stafford, though it is believed to have been the site of a manor house back as far as 930.
 It is referred to as a castle and is very much castle like in many ways, though technically it is not a castle, as it never had the defensive/fortress like capabilities to be termed as such.
 It is rather, a very fine example of an early Tudor manor house.